| The language we use in

 completely, yet still in a fashion unique to that individual.

 There is a measure of his love meant for each of us alone.
+On five occasions in his Gospel, for instance, John refers to

 himself as the disciple “whom Jesus loved” (Jn 13:23, 19:26,